RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 - TurtleBot 4 (possibly equipped with a carrying tray for object transport)
 - ROS 2-based computing setup for communication and coordination
 - LiDAR, depth camera, IMU, and force-torque sensors for navigation and manipulation feedback
-- Gazebo simulation environment for real-time digital twin verification

 #### **Classroom Setup**
 - Open floor space: Ensuring sufficient area for TurtleBot 4 to navigate safely.
 - Elevated Track System: Depending on the demonstration needs, we may arrange tables to form a track-like platform for TurtleBot 4, allowing it to operate at the same height as the traffic light system.
 This will ensure seamless interaction between the TurtleBot and the traffic light system, enabling it to detect and respond to traffic light signals effectively.
-- Minimal environmental interference: Avoid excessive lighting changes or obstructions that may interfere with the LiDAR, depth camera, or YOLOv3-based traffic light detection.
+- Minimal environmental interference: Avoid excessive lighting changes or obstructions that may interfere with the LiDAR, depth camera, or CV2 package-based traffic light detection.

 #### **Handling Variability**
 The system is designed to dynamically adapt to environmental changes by incorporating various strategies.
 TurtleBot 4 utilizes LiDAR and a depth camera to identify and avoid unexpected obstacles in real-time, ensuring smooth navigation.
 Depth sensors compensate for lighting variations, allowing the system to function reliably under changing light conditions.

-TurtleBot will use YOLOv3 to detect traffic lights in its environment and adjust its speed accordingly.
+TurtleBot will use CV2 package to detect traffic lights in its environment and adjust its speed accordingly.
 If a green light is detected, it will continue moving at its normal speed.
 If a yellow light is detected, it will slow down.
 If a red light is detected, it will stop.
 This dynamic adjustment ensures that TurtleBot responds appropriately to the traffic signal in real-time.

 The table track system allows TurtleBot to maintain the required height alignment, ensuring smooth operation and effective interaction with the traffic light system.